politiCCCs/twitter_harvester/README.md

 #Running scripts

-In config.py - Set Twitter API leys as own personal Developer set and to desired CouchDB connection details for storing data
+In config.py - Set Twitter API keys as own personal Developer set and to desired CouchDB connection details for storing data

 Data can then be collected from twitter:
 - streamer.py can be run to collect real time Tweets